-Planning studies in Japan
+Planning to Study in Japan

 Visa and Status of Residence

 Individuals of overseas nationality wishing to enter Japan must first apply for and be issued with a visa.
-Residential status for individuals entering Japan under such visas is determined by their planned activities, status and position in Japan. .
+Residential status for individuals entering Japan under such visas is determined by their planned activities, status and position in Japan.

 The residential status for the purpose of studies at universities, junior colleges, colleges of technology, professional training colleges or Japanese language schools in Japan is designated as "Student."
 The specific period of stay is determined by the Minister of Justice for each applicant, not exceeding 4 years and 3 months.